 At Good Shepherd we have designed our curriculum with pupils’ learning at the centre with the aim of ensuring that all pupils make progress.
 We recognise that a curriculum has to be broad, balanced and offer pupils opportunities to grow as individuals as well as learners.

-The full range of documents relating to Spring term Curriculum can be found here
+The full range of documents relating to Autumn term Curriculum can be found here

 Together in partnership with leaders across the Romero Catholic Academy, (a MAT of eight schools) we have co-designed a curriculum for our children identifying steps in their journey of faith and learning from 2 – 19 years old.
 We have then tailored the Romero curriculum for our faith community at Good Shepherd.